This chicken and rice skillet recipe is a sponsored post by USA Rice Canada. #ReachForRice

-This one pot Healthy Southwest Chicken and Rice Skillet is sure to be a family favourite!
+This one pot Southwest chicken and rice skillet is sure to be a family favourite!
 It’s loaded with flavour from spices like cumin, cayenne and smoked paprika and packs a filling punch of nutrition from whole grain brown rice and chicken thighs.
 Garnish to your heart’s content!
 This is one delicious recipe!

-Hey, my friends!
+Hi friends!
 How has January been treating you so far?
-I gotta say – it hasn’t been too bad ’round here.
-The weather hasn’t been ‘summertime level nice’, but decent for this time of year.
+I gotta say, it hasn’t been too bad around here.
+The weather hasn’t been too warm, but decent for this time of year.
 And I’ve been cooking up a storm with all sorts of nutritious comfort food recipes, like this chicken and rice skillet.

 Benefits of Rice

 Are you a fan of rice like me?
 It’s eaten in our home on the regular.
 It’s so inexpensive (like, I bought a huge four pound bag of whole grain brown rice for less than $7!).
 I’m pretty sure I can feed the entire street for a week on it, LOL.
 Plus, it’s a delicious base for so many recipes like stir fry, veggie and rice bowls and, of course, this easy chicken and rice skillet.

 The main reason why I love rice is because it’s nutritious!!
 Did you know that it’s low in calories (108 calories for half a cup), and gluten free?
 Rice is also a plant-based protein and when combined with beans (like in this recipe), it’s giving you eight essential amino acids!
 That’s good stuff!